-2. How Can I Make a Request for Public
+- How Can I Make a Request for Public

-3. How Long does it Take to Reply to a
+- How Long does it Take to Reply to a

-4. What Will be ARB's Response to a Records
+- What Will ARB's Response to a Records

-9. How Do I Obtain a Form 700--Statement of Economic Interest?
+- How Do I Obtain a Form 700--Statement of

 'Writing' means handwriting, typewriting, printing, Photostatting, photography, and every other means of recording upon any form of communication or representation, including letters, words, pictures, sounds, or symbols or any combination thereof, and all papers, maps, magnetic or paper tapes, photographic films and prints, magnetic or punched cards, discs, drums and other documents.

 'Member of the public' means any person, except a member, agency, officer, or employee of a federal, state, or local agency acting within the scope of his or her membership, agency, office, or employment.